 Food allergies affect 4-6 percent of children in the U.S., according to the Centers for Disease Control and Prevention.
-Incredibly, eight foods are responsible for 90 percent of all allergic …Continue reading →
+Incredibly, eight foods are responsible for 90 percent of all allergic …Click here to continue reading

 Goodbye, winter.
 Be gone and take your polar vortex with you!
 Hello, spring.
 Bring the warm temperatures and sunshine, but take it easy on the pollen count, OK?

 The truth is, there isn’t much we can do about plants and trees releasing pollen into the air.
-While this natural flowering process gives rise to all the beautiful vegetation that makes …Continue reading →
+While this natural flowering process gives rise to all the beautiful vegetation that makes …Click here to continue reading

 If you or your children have food allergies, you know how important it is to watch what you eat.
 And with Easter right around the corner, those baskets of treats sure can be tempting.
 Personally, I’m huge fan of jelly beans!
-But food allergies mean you have to be extra …Continue reading →
+But food allergies mean you have to be extra …Click here to continue reading

 School’s out and summer camps, vacations, play dates, barbeques and picnics are here.
 While a lot of fun, these events can be difficult if your child has food allergies.

 Do your homework.
 Plan ahead for activities and camps that your child will be attending.
 Contact the person in charge of the event as soon as you sign your child up.
 Tell him or her about your child’s food allergies.
 Ask about how they handle kids with food allergies.
-Ask …Continue reading →
+Ask …Click here to continue reading

 Welcome to spring!
 This is the time of year that flowering plants and trees release pollen into the air, and it’s making some people miserable.
 In many parts of the U.S., 2010 is shaping up to be an especially bad year for allergy sufferers.
 There’s a lot of sneezing, nose blowing and itchy, watery eyes out there.